EMS: IoT fuel management system

 Fuelsuite leverages core AWS services including Kinesis Stream, S3, Firehose and Elasticsearch amongst others, as well as AWS IoT services Device Shadow, Rules Engine and termination of MQTT streams using the IoT Gateway.
 Fuelscan on the other hand consists of a Station Data Aggregator hosting the AWS IoT remote client and connecting the various station data to the AWS IoT Gateway over MQTT.
 It also includes the PCM for monitoring pump data and a cellular communications module for physical and network connectivity to AWS.

 From ambition to production in under 12 months.

-Today, just over 12 months since the PoC was developed, EMS has rolled out to over 1,070 petrol stations, monitoring 5,350 tanks, across all states and territories of Australia.
+Just over 12 months after the PoC was developed, EMS rolled out to over 1,070 petrol stations, monitoring 5,350 tanks, across all states and territories of Australia.
 EMS are now looking at possible global opportunities with the Fuelsuite and Fuelscan products.

 Want to learn more?
 Read the AWS case study.